 Written by Neil Gaiman.

-Introduction to The Doll's House,
+Introduction to The Doll's House, by Clive Barker -

-May we open this celebration of the work in your hand by defining two kinds of fantastic fiction?
+ay we open this celebration of the work in your hand by defining two kinds of fantastic fiction?
 One, the kind most often seen in horror novels and movies, offers up a reality that resembles our own, then postulates a second invading reality, which has to be accommodated or exiled by the status quo is it attempting to overtake.
 Sometimes, as in any exorcism movie-and most horror movies are that, by other names-the alien thorn is successfully removed from the suppurating flank of the veal.
 On other occasions the visitor becomes part of the fabric of "everyday" life.
 Superman is, after all, an alien life form.
 He's simply the acceptable face of invading realities.

 The second kind of fantastique is far more delirious.
 In these narratives, the whole world is haunted and mysterious.
 There is no solid status quo, only a series of relative realities, personal to each of the characters, any or all of which are frail, and subjects to eruptions from other states and conditions.
 One of the finest writers in this second mode is Edgar Allen Poe, in whose fevered stories landscape, character-even architecture-become a function of the tormented, sexual anxious psyche of the author; in which anything is possible because the tales occur within the teller's skull.